-Sun skin protection isn’t your only worry on a boat.
-Another thing to keep in mind is that your dog can also become overheated if he spends a lot of time in the direct sun on a warm day.
-To avoid heatstroke, find a shady location for your dog where he can stay for some time and place the non-slip mat or carpeting that I’ve mentioned above in the shady (or have an air-conditioned cabin for him, if possible).
+Dog sun skin protection isn't your only worry on a boat; your dog can also get overheated if he spends a lot of time in the direct sun.
+To avoid heatstroke, find a shady location for your dog where he can stay for some time and place the non-slip mat or carpeting that I've mentioned above in the shady (or have an air-conditioned cabin for him, if possible).

 Dogs must always have access to fresh water which will help them cool off and avoid heatstroke.
 Make sure that the water is secured in a non-slip bowl and isn't in direct sunlight.
 Accidents are often the result of a spilled water since the floor can become slippery and unsafe.
 To keep it cool, you can keep adding some ice from your cooler.

 Something that should go without saying is don't forget that you have a dog in the boat.
 When you bring your pooch with you, you need to be prepared to keep him in the center of your attention because animals are unpredictable, and this is especially true when boating for the first time.

 If your boat is large, don’t let your dog go far from you so you can’t see him.
 Don’t let the dog drink the water from the ocean, river or lake since – it's likely to be polluted or contain other bacteria.

 If you notice that some areas of the boat have become slippery, block them off so your dog can’t go there or clean them up immediately.
 Use common sense you'd normally use with children on a boat to keep your dog safe.

 READ NEXT: The Best Pool Floats for Dogs to Swim On